A career as an adult nurse will suit you if you have a caring, practical nature and enjoy improving the quality of life of others around you

 - Royal Navy Careers

-You must renew your registration with the Nursing & Midwifery Council every three years.
-To do so, you have to show that you have met the post-registration education and practice (PREP) requirements.
-These include:
+You must renew your registration with the Nursing & Midwifery Council every three years by revalidating.

-Training is available in an increasing number of clinical specialisms, such as:
+Training is available in clinical specialisms, such as:

 - multiple sclerosis.